A cubical Rips construction: Cubical noise

-\begin{proof}[Proof of Corollary~\ref{cor:stabs}] Since $X$ is compact, it has finitely many hyperplanes, and hence finitely many hyperplane stabilisers.
-Each hyperplane stabiliser is quasi-isometrically embedded and $\pi_1 X$ is hyperbolic, so each hyperplane stabiliser is quasiconvex, and has finite height.
-Hence there are at most finitely many infinite intersections $H_i \cap Stab(\widetilde{U})$ for the various $i\in \{1, \ldots, k\}$ and $U \in \mathcal{H}$.
-Claim~\ref{clm:noncover} then implies that each $H_i$ can be substituted with a conjugate that intersects each $Stab(\widetilde{U})$ trivially provided that $H_i \neq Stab(\widetilde{U})$. \end{proof}
+\begin{remark} In particular, if $G$ is the fundamental group of a compact non-positively curved cube complex $X$, and $\mathcal{H}$ is the set of hyperplanes of $X$, then $\{H_1, \ldots, H_k\}$ can be chosen so that $H_i \cap Stab(\widetilde{U})$ is either trivial or equal to $H_i$ for each $U \in \mathcal{H}$ and each $i\in \{1, \ldots, k\}$.
+Indeed, since $X$ is compact, it has finitely many hyperplanes, and hence finitely many hyperplane stabilisers.
+Each hyperplane stabiliser is quasi-isometrically embedded and $\pi_1 X$ is hyperbolic, so each hyperplane stabiliser is quasiconvex. \end{remark}

+\begin{proof}[Proof of Corollary~\ref{cor:stabs}] It suffices to prove the result for a single malnormal, quasiconvex non-abelian subgroup $J\leq G$.
+Indeed, as explained in the first paragraph of the proof of Lemma~\ref{lem:cylics}, the subgroups in the malnormal collection $\{H_1, \ldots, H_k\}$ are produced as subgroups of a single non-abelian free subgroup $J$, so if we ensure that $J \cap S_j$ is either trivial or equal to $J$ for each $j \in \{1, \ldots, \ell\}$, then this will also be the case for $\{H_1, \ldots, H_k\}$.

+We now proceed by induction on $\ell$.
+Assume that $\ell=1$ and consider the intersection $J\cap S_1$, where $J$ is as provided in Lemma~\ref{lem:cylics}.
+If this intersection is trivial, then there is nothing to show, so suppose that $K_1:=J\cap S_1$ is non-trivial, so $K_1$ is either cyclic or free of rank $\geq 2$.
+If $K_1$ is cyclic, say generated by $k_1$, then as $J$ is free, by Claim~\ref{clm:separatingcyclics} there exists a $J'\leq J$ such that $\{J', \langle k_1\rangle\}$ is malnormal, so in particular $J' \cap S_1$ is trivial; if $K_1$ is free of rank $\geq 2$, then since $K_1$ is quasiconvex, Lemma~\ref{lem:cylics} implies that there exists a quasiconvex, non-abelian free subgroup $J''\leq K_1$ that is malnormal in $G$, so that $J''\cap S_1=J''$.